Proofreader workflow

 Additionally, you need include these two properties in the user message:

-nodes: The nodes of the document to be proofread (see the client-side setup section on how to obtain them)task: The task to be performed by the AI.
-For example,Correct all grammar and spelling mistakes.
+content: The content of the document to be proofread (see the client-side setup section on how to obtain it)task: The task to be performed by the AI.
+For example,Correct all grammar and spelling mistakes.context: (Optional) Additional context or background information related to the task.

 As the AI model generates its response, the API endpoint streams the suggestions to the client.